fiskl-accounting/help-docs/docs/Integrations/Bank-Connections/connect-stripe.md

    - Fees
    - Currency conversion rates
 3. Ledger accounts are automatically created and updated
-4. You only need to match the single Stripe payout to your bank account as an internal transfer
+4. You only need to match the single Stripe pay-out to your bank account as an internal transfer

 This process eliminates the need to reconcile hundreds of individual transactions, greatly simplifying your accounting workflow.

 ## Benefits

-- **Accurate multi-currency support**: Handles transactions and conversions across different currencies.
+- **Accurate multi-currency support**: Handles transactions and conversions across different currencies
 - **Comprehensive transaction handling**: Manages all Stripe transactions, including:
   - Fiskl invoices paid via Stripe
   - Transactions initiated outside Fiskl
   - Issuing card transactions
   - Fees, refunds, charges, and chargebacks
-- **Automatic account creation**: Creates new balance accounts in Fiskl when new payout accounts are added in Stripe.
+- **Automatic account creation**: Creates new balance accounts in Fiskl when new pay-out accounts are added in Stripe.
 - **Multiple account support**: Connect and manage multiple Stripe accounts.
 - **Cross-platform functionality**: Works seamlessly across iOS, Android, and Web.
 - **Permission-based access**: Control who can view and manage Stripe transactions.